Chu Guiting

 Chu Guiting (褚桂亭 (Chǔ Guìtíng); 26 July 1892 – 16 February 1977) was a prolific martial artist who studied under the famous local masters, Jiang Yuhe, Yu Bingzhong, and Chen Delu, and went on to influence many different Chinese martial arts schools through his teaching.

 In 1912, Chu Guiting began to study Xingyiquan (Shape and Mind Boxing) and Baguazhang (Eight Trigram Boxing) under Grandmaster Li Cunyi, who recognized him as his official disciple.
 At the age of twenty, Chu Guiting left his hometown and traveled extensively throughout China, visiting Beijing and Tianjin, Liaoning in the north, and Wuhan, Changsha, and Nanchang in the south.

-In 1921, Chu Guiting studied Yang-shi taijiquan (Yang Style Grand Ultimate Fist) in Hangzhou under Yang Chengfu – a direct descendant of the style's progenitor, Yang Luchan.
+In 1921, Chu Guiting studied Yang-style tai chi in Hangzhou under Yang Chengfu – a direct descendant of the style's progenitor, Yang Luchan.
 In doing so, he became one of the "Five Tiger Generals".

 Between 1916 and 1940, Chu Guiting was heavily involved in martial arts in both Jiangsu and Shanghai.
-During this time he worked with the East China Five Province General's Bodyguards, the Central Chinese Boxing Association, the Zhejiang Province Chinese Boxing Association, the Central Police Officers Association, the Presidential Palace Bodyguards, the National Government's Military Department, and the Jiangsu Public Security Headquarters.
+During this time, he worked with the East China Five Province General's Bodyguards, the Central Chinese Boxing Association, the Zhejiang Province Chinese Boxing Association, the Central Police Officers Association, the Presidential Palace Bodyguards, the National Government's Military Department, and the Jiangsu Public Security Headquarters.
 He also taught Chinese martial arts privately.

-In 1928, General Li, General Zhang Zi Jiang, and General Fung Zu Ziang held the first full-contact national competition in Nanjing, China.
+In 1928, General Li, General Zhang Zijiang, and General Fung Zuziang held the first full-contact national competition in Nanjing, China.
 The purpose was to find the best candidates for teaching positions at the government-sponsored Central Martial Arts Academy.
 Hundreds of the best Chinese martial artists participated in sanda, weapons, and shuai jiao.
-After several days, the fighting competitions were halted because too many competitors were seriously injured.
-Two died.
+After several days, the fighting competitions were halted because too many competitors were seriously injured and two even died.
 Since the fights were stopped prematurely, 12 martial artists have historically been remembered as "the champion".
 Chu Guiting was one of them.